-- 1. The Representative will acknowledge receipt of the complaint in writing within five (5) working days.
-The notice will let the student know the matter is receiving attention and estimate the length of time it will take to resolve the issue. - 2.
-The complaint will be investigated. - A solution that is consistent with TSTC policies, as well as applicable local, state and federal laws, will be proposed in writing to the student within the 10 working days from the date the Representative received the complaint. - 4.
-If dissatisfied with the proposed solution the student may request that the Grievance Resolution Committee appointed by the Executive Management Council (EMC), or appropriate campus council, to consider the complaint.
-This request must be made in writing to the Representative within three (3) working days of receipt of the letter outlining the solution and must specify what in the solution is unsatisfactory.
+- applicable local, state and federal laws and will be proposed in writing to the student.
+In addition, the Campus Academic Manager will notify the student and the Representative of the resolution within 15 working days from the date it is received from the Representative. - D. If dissatisfied with the proposed resolution, the student may request that the Grievance Resolution Committee review the grievance.
+This request must be made in writing to the Representative within three working days of receipt of the letter outlining their resolution and must specify what in the resolution is unsatisfactory.
 The committee will meet within 10 working days of receiving the student's request to review all available documentation.
-The Grievance Resolution Committee has a maximum of five (5) working days from the date of the review to respond to the student and employee with a decision.
-The committee's decision will be final.
+The Grievance Resolution Committee has a maximum of five working days from the date of the review to respond to the student and employee with a decision in writing.
+The Grievance Resolution Committee's decision will be final.